unsignedchar-256/unsignedchar-256/README.md

 I have nothing.
 No contributions and any repositories.
 But, **welcome** for everyone who came to my profile!

 ### Details about me
-Actually I have a lot of projects, but none of them are useful.
+Actually I have some projects, but none of them are useful.
 So, I do not have any plan to share them.
 Also, my programming skills are 💩.

 I love to exploring GitHub repositories for searching some references, exploring useful APIs and libraries, and sometimes just for exploring some interesting repositories.
 I will give them a star and save them just in case I need them.